UOW-TronSoc/ARCh2025-BaseStation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
-Two basic ROS nodes, written in Python.
-The publisher is repsonsible for receiving JSON data issued by a server interface, then communicates with a subsciber node via a topic in native ROS2 communcation.
+A minimal publsiher ROS node that uses Websocket connections to communicate with web server.
+The publisher is repsonsible for receiving JSON data, in a specified format, then communicates with a subsciber node via a topic in native ROS2 communcation.

 ## Prerequisites
-Source ROS2 Humble and use `colcon build` to compile the packages before implementation
+Clone the repo in a workspace, then source ROS2 Humble `setup.bash` in root and use `colcon build` to compile the package.

+## Usage
+First declare default parameters, such as port number, host addresses, etc., then call `ros2 run` to initiate the script.